Neil Armstrong’s ‘Space’ Collection Of Items He Flew To The Moon Is Going Up For Auction This Fall

 “The collection includes a variety of artifacts from Armstrong’s 1969 lunar landing and private mementos that include pieces of a wing and propeller from the 1903 Wright Brothers Flyer that the astronaut took with him to the moon,” noted the media outlet.

-All these coveted items will soon be up for sale in a series of auctions that starts this November and will carry on next year as well, when the sales are scheduled for May and November.
+All these coveted items will soon be up for sale in a series of auctions that starts this November and will carry on next year as well when the sales are scheduled for May and November.

 The auctions are being handled by Heritage Auctions, an auction house based in Dallas, which is confident the event will get an amazing turnout.